Postdoctoral Fellowship in Advanced Rehabilitation Training

-This Fellowship Program provides rigorous, in-depth research training to postdoctoral fellows from programs in Communication Sciences and Disorders.
-It is designed to prepare them for careers as independent researchers who have the skills necessary to conduct high quality interdisciplinary research addressing the rehabilitation of acquired communication disorders that accompany neurological conditions such as stroke, traumatic brain injury (TBI), or Parkinson’s disease.
+The Advanced Rehabilitation Training Program provides rigorous, in-depth research training to postdoctoral fellows from programs in communication sciences and disorders.
+It is designed to prepare them for careers as independent scientists who have the skills necessary to conduct high-quality, interdisciplinary research addressing the rehabilitation of acquired communication disorders that accompany neurological conditions such as stroke, traumatic brain injury or Parkinson’s disease.

 - Primary scientific mentorship to model research lab methods concerned with the science of speech, language and cognitive aspects of communication

 - Secondary scientific mentorship to facilitate access to methods that augment the development and evaluation of original and innovative interventions and are relevant to the fellow's individual research project

 - Hands-on supervised experience with development and implementation of a research project and dissemination of research results

 - Collaborative group workshops for development of grant writing skills

 All applicants must have completed a doctoral degree prior to the awarding of the fellowship.
 Fellows must have a PhD in communication sciences and disorders, CScD (Doctor of Clinical Science in Medical Speech-Language Pathology) or an equivalent degree from an accredited domestic or foreign institution.
 Certification by an authorized official of the degree-granting institution that all requirements for the doctoral degree have been met is required.